Shlokdhareshwar/Product-AnalyticsPortfolio/README.md

 # Data, Product & Analytics Project Portfolio:
 # (SQL, PowerBI, Python, Excel, APIs)
 This repository serves as a portfolio of projects demonstrating my skills in SQL, Python, PowerBI and Machine Learning & basic understanding of Application Programming Interfaces.
-The projects are designed to showcase my ability to tackle real-world business problems and derive actionable insights from data.Each project in this repository is a step in my preparation for roles in the data and product fields.
+The projects are designed to showcase my ability to tackle real-world business & data analyst problems and derive actionable insights.Each project in this repository is a step in my preparation for roles in the data and product fields.
 They focus on key competencies such as:

-- Data Analysis & Manipulation: Using SQL to query and transform data, and Python for in-depth analysis and data cleaning.
+- Data Analysis & Manipulation: Using SQL to query and transform data, and Python for in-depth statistical analysis and data cleaning.

 - Problem-Solving: Applying structured thinking to break down complex problems and develop data-driven solutions.